deanagan/deanagan/README.md

     [![Python](/assets/images/python.png)](https://github.com/deanagan/practice-python)
     [![Kotlin](/assets/images/kotlin.png)](https://github.com/deanagan/practice-kotlin)
     [![C++](/assets/images/cpp.png)](https://github.com/deanagan/practice-cpp)
-3. [Pets!](https://deanagan.github.io/gallery) A facts slide deck that uses reveal.js embedded on vue.js.
+3. [Gallery](https://deanagan.github.io/gallery) An experiment embedding revealjs on vuejs.

 These are tiny code pieces and are in no way a measure of my coding skills.
 I am forever curious about how other programming languages work, in the hopes of gaining some tips on how I could possibly improve my coding skills.
 Other than that, who doesn't love coding as a crossword puzzle replacement activity?